slobentanzer/causality_perspective_2023/manuscript.md

 The number of required interventions might be reduced significantly when complemented with high-quality observational data and appropriate biases, as suggested by neural causal models [@doi:10.48550/arXiv.1910.01075].
 However, the precise nature of these biases and their impact remains understudied theoretically as well as empirically.
 The comparative effectiveness and theoretical underpinnings of explicit models versus implicit models are particularly understudied.
-Foundation models ([Glossary][Foundation model]) have embraced causal self-attention as a step towards integrating causality, but this alone may be insufficient.
+[Foundation models][Foundation model] have embraced causal self-attention as a step towards integrating causality, but this alone may be insufficient.
 Empirical studies and more robust theories are needed to understand these dynamics, including the potential existence and validation of causal latent spaces.

 ### Data types: observational vs. interventional